Photo Repair & Restoration

 • Faded black and white photographs

-• Severe staining and surface marks
+• Severe staining and surface marks and spills

 • Missing sections requiring reconstruction